Exhibition Submission Guide

 How to Enter

-NB: If you are an overseas exhibitor, please send see separate Instructions for Overseas Exhibitors (link on the Exhibition Info page).
+All entry forms are available for download on the Exhibition Info page prior to the Exhibition.
+NB: If you are an overseas exhibitor, please send see separate Instructions for Overseas Exhibitors.

 The Entry form must be completed and returned to the Executive Secretary.
 Your work must then be sent to the Executive Secretary in a separate parcel with a copy of your Entry Form.
 It should be posted to arrive between the hand -in dates shown on the Entry form.
 Parcels can arrive ahead of the arrival date, but work cannot be considered for the Exhibition if it arrives late.